-Partial Hospital Program means an appropriately licensed mental health or chemical dependency facility providing no less than 4 hours of direct, structured treatment services per day.
+Partial Hospital Program means an appropriately licensed mental health or substance use disorder facility providing no less than 4 hours of direct, structured treatment services per day.
 Chemical dependency partial hospital programs provide 20 or more hours of direct treatment per week.
 Partial hospital programs do not provide overnight 24-hour per day care.

 A PCP 360 is a high quality primary care provider willing to partner with members and be accountable for their health.
 PCP 360s provide higher quality care with lower out of pocket cost.
-Members must choose and use a PCP 360 to receive the enhanced benefits of coordinated care (see section 5.2).
+Members must choose and use a PCP 360 to receive the better benefits of coordinated care (see section 5.2).

-DEFINITIONS 97 OEBB PPO plan The Plan is the health benefit plan sponsored by OEBB and offered through a minimum premium arrangement under the terms of the policy between OEBB and Moda Health.
+The Plan is the health benefit plan sponsored by OEBB and offered through a minimum premium arrangement under the terms of the policy between OEBB and Moda Health.